 Railway Infrastructure is designed, built and maintained to accommodate the forces applied from the passage of rail vehicles as are the components and elements of the wagon.
-To adequately control the weight / forces being applied to both infrastructure and wagons load weight / volume need to be adequately managed.
+To adequately control the weight / forces being applied to both infrastructure and wagons loaded weight / volume and evenness of distribution need to be adequately managed.

-Network Rail maintain the Network and declare its capability in the form of Route Availability and Loading Capacities relative to structures, traction types and sometimes speed, additionally individual wagons will have a Gross Laden Weight identified.
+Network Rail maintain the Network and declare its capability in the form of Route Availability and Loading Capacities relative to structures, traction types and sometimes speed, additionally individual wagons will have their Gross Laden Weight identified.